philipschm1tt/website/src/content/blog/2024-08-18_keyboard_1_fbtkl.md

 with the nicely beveled edges on the top case and the curve in the side profile that make the board easier to pick up.

 The Freebird TKL offers a good amount of layout options with the hot-swap PCB.
-You can choose between a regular bottom row with a 6.25u space bar and the "Tsangan" bottom row with a 7u space bar.
+You can choose between a regular bottom row with a 6.25u spacebar and the "Tsangan" bottom row with a 7u spacebar.
 You can choose between a regular caps lock key, or a stepped caps lock key.
 You can opt for split backspace and right shift keys.